albertfshu/Bingeworthy/journals/yoo_kim.md

 ## DAY 11 - 7.17.23
 worked on unit tests and worked on parsing the 3rd party api to the search results on the movie list

+## DAY 12 - 7.18.23
+finished login and signup css to match figma added search bar to nav - not connected to search results